-These disclosures have been circulated and presented in March 2018 by the managing partner (Gérant), Rothschild & Co Gestion SAS (the "Managing Partner") to the Audit Committee and the Supervisory Board upon report of the Audit Committee.
+These disclosures agreed by the Company's manager (Gérant), Rothschild & Co Gestion SAS (the "Manager") on behalf of Rothschild & Co, have been circulated to the Audit Committee and the Supervisory Board upon report of the Audit Committee at their March 2020 meetings.
 Unless otherwise indicated, information contained within this document has not been subject to external audit.
 The Pillar 3 disclosures have been prepared purely for the purpose of explaining the basis on which the Rothschild & Co Group has prepared and disclosed certain capital requirements and information about the management of certain risks, and for no other purpose.
 They do not constitute any form of financial statement and must not be relied upon in making any judgement on the Rothschild & Co Group.